Okay.. how much is this going to cost?

 Percentage Based Fee

-In percentage-based fee structures, fees are based on a specified percentage of the construction cost and are adjusted as the design is refined.
-The percentage is determined by the architect based on various factors.
-For residential projects, architectural fees typically range between 6% and 18% of the construction cost (which is different from the overall project cost).
+Percentage-based fee structures calculate fees as a percentage of the construction cost, adjusted as the design is refined.
+The architect determines the percentage based on multiple factors.
+For residential projects, these fees typically range from 6% to 18% of the construction cost, which is different from the total project cost.

-Architects may have different fees associated with different project budgets, sizes, types, or scopes of services.
-The percentage you’re quoted may differ from that of another project because of differences in project specifics and level of involvement.
-Keep in mind that architects are in the service industry and that time equals money.
-If architects anticipate that a project will take longer, they will adjust their fees accordingly.
+Architects may adjust their fees based on project budgets, sizes, types, or scopes of services.
+The percentage you are quoted may vary from another project due to different specifics and levels of involvement.
+It’s important to remember that architects operate in the service industry, where time equates to money.
+If a project is expected to take longer, they will adjust their fees accordingly.

 Why?